LFhase/GIA-HAO/README.md

 <!-- ![Unnoticeability](files/unnoticeability.png "Unnoticeability") -->

 ## Introduction
-Graph Injection Attack (GIA) recently emerge as a practical attack scenario.
+Graph Injection Attack (GIA) recently emerges as a practical attack scenario.
 To understand it more, we conduct a friendly comparison between GIA and Graph Modification Attack (GMA) -- Another attack scenario widly studied in early works.
+We found that:
-Although we found that GIA can be provably more harmful than GMA under certain assumptions, the severe damage to the homophily makes it easily defendable by homophily defenders.
-Hence we introduced homophily unnoticeability for GIA to constrain the damage and proposed Harmonious Adversarial Objective (HAO) to mitigate this issue.
+- Although GIA can be provably more harmful than GMA under certain assumptions, the severe damage to the homophily makes it easily defendable by homophily defenders (even implemented in a very simple way), which would bring unreliable evaluation about GNNs' robustness.
+-  Hence we introduced homophily unnoticeability for GIA to constrain the damage and proposed Harmonious Adversarial Objective (HAO) to mitigate this issue.

 If you are interested, find out more in our [paper](https://arxiv.org/pdf/2202.08057.pdf), [slides](https://lfhase.win/files/slides/GIA-HAO_short.pdf), or our [poster](files/poster.png)!

 <!-- ![Unnoticeability](files/unnoticeability.png "Unnoticeability") -->